Emergency Dentistry – Wauwatosa, WI

 How to Handle Common Dental Emergencies

-The first step you should always take when you have a dental emergency on your hands is to call our office.
+The first step you should always take when you have a dental emergency on your hands is to call our dental office.
 Our team will provide you with over-the-phone first-aid instructions and schedule an appointment for you as soon as possible.
 We always try to see our emergency patients the same day so you don’t have to feel uncomfortable or anxious for very long.
-Below, we’ve provided some helpful tips on what you can do to reduce your pain and risk of sustaining additional oral damage as you make your way to our office.
+Below, we’ve provided some helpful tips on what you can do to reduce your pain and risk of sustaining additional oral damage as you make your way to our dental office.

 Toothaches often indicate infections that are hidden deep beneath the surface of your enamel, in the tooth’s inner chamber.
 To temporarily ease your pain, you can take an over-the-counter medication, like ibuprofen, or place a cold compress on the outside of your face for 10 minutes on, 10 minutes off (this will also address any swelling).